D.C.-area forecast: Cloudy today as milder air arrives, with windy warmth on Friday

 Get our daily forecasts on your Amazon Alexa device.

 Today (Thursday): Expect morning fog and low clouds.
-While skies may brighten in the afternoon, it’s hard to shake the clouds for much of the day.
-If we’re able to muster some afternoon sunshine, highs could reach 70 to 75, but if the cloud cover proves stubborn, we may only see temperatures hit the mid- to upper 60s.
+While skies may brighten in the early afternoon, it’s hard to shake the clouds and there is a risk of a light shower by late day.
+If we’re able to muster some afternoon sunshine, highs could reach lower 70s, but if the cloud cover proves stubborn, we may only see temperatures hit the upper 60s.
 Confidence: Medium

-Tonight: Skies are mainly cloudy during the evening and a sprinkle is possible.
-Showers are likely after midnight but unlikely to amount to much.
+Tonight: Skies are mainly cloudy during the evening and a few light showers are possible.
+Showers are more likely after midnight but unlikely to amount to much.
 Winds increase notably from the south with gusts to 25 mph.
 Lows hold in the upper 50s to low 60s.
 Confidence: Medium-High

 Follow us on Facebook, Twitter and Instagram for the latest weather updates.
 Keep reading for the forecast through the weekend ...